 Go deep with your communication.
 Be honest, compelling, and make your music interesting to begin with.

-Share your perspective on music, share your life behind the scenes, show how is it to be a musician.
+Share your perspective on music, share your life behind the scenes, show how is like to be a musician.

-Document your journey towards becoming an accomplished artist and share it with your public.
+Document your journey towards becoming an accomplished artist and share it with your audience.
 If you become good at this you will experience success at levels you’ve never imagined possible.

 Practice, put in the work and learn how to play a new instrument: the internet.